Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 ### Step 3: Configure your application to receive group claims

 1. While still in the Configure tab of your application, click "Manage Manifest" in the drawer, and download the existing manifest.
-2. Edit the downloaded manifest by locating the "groupMemebershipClaims" setting, and setting its value to "All" (or to "SecurityGroup" if you are not interested in Distribution Lists).
+2. Edit the downloaded manifest by locating the "groupMembershipClaims" setting, and setting its value to "All" (or to "SecurityGroup" if you are not interested in Distribution Lists).
 3. Save and upload the edited manifest using the same "Manage Manifest" button in the portal.
 ```JSON
 {